 How to Use Sambal

 Traditionally sambal is used as an all-purpose condiment.
 It may be added to noodle dishes, soups, stews, meat, rice, and even eggs.
 Sambal can also be used to add heat and flavor to marinades, dips, sauces, and spreads.

 To make a spicy spread for sandwiches or burgers, mix sambal with ketchup or mayonnaise.

 If you have a recipe that calls for a small jalapeno, you can substitute 1 tablespoon of sambal oelek.
 While it doesn't have additional spices, check other varieties of sambal to see whether they include something that will change the flavor of your dish.

 Where to Buy Sambal

-Due to the increasing popularity of Asian food within the United States, sambal can be found in many larger grocery stores in the ethnic foods section.
-Sambal oelek is most widely available in the United States although specialty stores, import stores, or ethnic groceries may carry other varieties.
+Due to the increasing popularity of Asian food within the United States, sambal can be found in many larger grocery stores in the international food aisle.
+Sambal oelek is most widely available in the United States although specialty stores, import stores, and gourmet shops may carry other varieties.